J. Michael Mendel

-Joel Michael "Mike" Mendel (September 24, 1964 – September 22, 2019) was an American television producer.
+Joel Michael Mendel (September 24, 1964 – September 22, 2019) was an American television producer.
 He was a five-time Emmy Award winner for his work on The Simpsons and Rick and Morty.

 Career

 Mendel first worked in television as a production assistant on All My Children and Loving during his summer breaks from studies at Syracuse University.
 After graduating Syracuse with a Bachelor of Science in television and film production, he worked with James L. Brooks and Gracie Films on Broadcast News, Big, and The Tracey Ullman Show.
 When Tracey Ullman's The Simpsons shorts were spun off into their own series, Mendel joined its staff as the show's producer, serving from season 1 to season 10.
 For his work on The Simpsons, Mendel won three Primetime Emmy Awards for Outstanding Animated Program in 1995 ("Lisa's Wedding"), 1997 ("Homer's Phobia"), and 1998 ("Trash of the Titans").

 After departing The Simpsons, Mendel produced shows such as The PJs, The Oblongs, Drawn Together, Sit Down, Shut Up, and Napoleon Dynamite.
 In 2013, he joined Rick and Morty, where he won his fourth Emmy Award for the episode "Pickle Rick" in 2018.
 He won a posthumous Emmy in 2020 for the episode "The Vat of Acid Episode".